stefan-mysten/sui/crates/sui-faucet/README.md

 **Prerequisites**

-You need to have a key with SUI.
+You need to have a key with sufficient SUI.

 **Starting the faucet as a standalone service**